story51915

 RG In fact, I’d be more than happy if our greatest conflicts were… localized.

-RG That would allow me to focus more on the well-being on my people.
+RG That would allow me to focus more on the well-being of my people.

 He whistles.